 Preventive Maintenance Examples

 Depending on the type of industry, the examples of preventive maintenance will vary.
-However, whatever be the industry, preventive maintenance programs will always have the following three components:
+However, whatever the industry, preventive maintenance programs will always have the following three components:

 - It’s systematic